What Are API Security Solutions?

 • API security platform: Organizations may choose to adopt an API protection platform that consolidates a number of API security solutions in one location.

-The four key components of API security
+The four key components of an API security framework

 1. API discovery: